 Bathing Babies (cont.)

 - Select a safe and flat surface on which to work.
-Make it comfortable for your baby by putting down a soft, clean towel.
+Make it comfortable for the baby by putting down a soft, clean towel.

-- Place your supplies within easy reach of the bathing area.
+- Place any supplies within easy reach of the bathing area.

-- Always keep one hand on your baby for his or her safety.
+- Always keep one hand on the baby for his or her safety.

 - If someone else is available, have them take a picture to commemorate this very tender milestone of baby and parenthood.